 The Parts of Music That Impact Psychology the Most

-- Tempo: One of the most impacting aspects of music is the tempo, or how fast the beat of the song is.
+Tempo: One of the most impacting aspects of music is the tempo, or how fast the beat of the song is.
 Studies dating back to the 1980s have reported that fast music creates different psychological effects, compared to slow music, in anyone, including people who are shopping.
 A 1982 study found that playing slow music in a store led to more time spent in the storefront browsing merchandise, and this translated into an associated 32 percent increase in sales.
-In 1999, the role of music in the restaurant environment was examined.
+In 1999, the role of business music in the restaurant environment was examined.
 Researchers found that faster music led to customers eating faster while slower music led to more time spent at the table, which increased how much alcohol the diners purchased.
 Restaurants have benefitted both from increased sales with slower music to more rapid table turnover from faster music.
 A 2011 study backed up the 1982 study on tempo of music but added that mode – the harmony or melody of the music, influencing whether it was perceived as happy or sad – also influenced how much shoppers spent in stores.
 When the music was in the major scale, which is associated with happiness, but at a slower tempo, customers did not buy as much; however, when the mode was sad and the tempo was slower, shoppers purchased more, perhaps because the combination is considered more psychologically appropriate or familiar.

-- Volume: Whether music was loud or soft greatly impacted how patrons felt about the store they shopped in.
+Volume: Whether music was loud or soft greatly impacted how patrons felt about the store they shopped in.
 Typically, loud music causes less time spent in stores compared to softer background music.
 In many cases, louder music caused patrons to dislike their environment and leave more quickly, which led to a decrease in sales revenue.
 However, a 1988 study found that age was correlated to volume preference, which may have to do with the cultural associations different generations make with music.
 Younger people like louder music while older adults prefer softer or more gentle music.

-- Genre: Preference for musical genre tends to be individual, so as a business owner you can focus on music that your shoppers’ demographic enjoys.
+Genre: Preference for musical genre tends to be individual, so as a business owner you can focus on music for business that your shoppers’ demographic enjoys.
 Some studies have found that playing classical music leads to higher sales numbers, and that Christmas music is associated with buying more during the Christmas season.
 Jazz and lounge music appear to influence shoppers to spend more money while other genres do not often have this effect.